18 Benefits of Lemongrass Tea and How to Make it

 Lemongrass tea is often used in traditional medicine as a natural sleep aid due to its mild sedative properties.
 Drinking a cup before bed can help calm racing thoughts and ease you into a peaceful slumber.

-Tip: Incorporate lemongrass tea into your nightly routine to create a relaxing ritual that signals your body it’s time to wind down.
+Tip: Incorporate lemongrass tea into your nightly routine to create a relaxing ritual that signals to your body it’s time to wind down.

 10. Anti-Inflammatory Properties